clojurewerkz/ogre/README.md

 <img src="https://raw.github.com/clojurewerkz/ogre/master/ogre.png" height="200"></img>

-Ogre is a Clojure "flavor" of the [Gremlin](http://gremlin.tinkerpop.com) graph query language.
-Like Gremlin, it can be used to query graphs that conform to the [Tinkerpop Blueprints](http://blueprints.tinkerpop.com) interface.
+Ogre is a Clojure [Gremlin Language Variant](http://tinkerpop.apache.org/docs/3.2.1-SNAPSHOT/tutorials/gremlin-language-variants/) of the [Gremlin](http://tinkerpop.apache.org/gremlin.html) graph traversal language from [Apache Tinkerpop](http://tinkerpop.apache.org/).
+Like Gremlin, it can be used to query any graphs that are [TinkerPop-enabled](http://tinkerpop.apache.org/providers.html).

 ## Project Goals

 * Provide an API that enhances the expressivity of Gremlin when working in Clojure.
-* Expose the all the features of Gremlin and Blueprints as it makes sense in Clojure.
+* Expose the features of TinkerPop as it makes sense in Clojure.
 * Don't introduce any significant amount of performance overhead.

 ## Community

 Questions related to Ogre can be asked on the [clojure-titanium mailing list](https://groups.google.com/forum/#!forum/clojure-titanium).

 To subscribe for announcements of releases, important changes and so on, please follow [@ClojureWerkz](https://twitter.com/#!/clojurewerkz) on Twitter.